-- when earnings of recipients exceed the substantial gainful activity level - at least once every 3 years for recipients under age 18 whose medical conditions are considered likely to improve - within 12 months after birth for recipients whose low birth weight is a contributing factor material to the determination of their disability unless the commissioner determines that the impairment is not expected to improve within 12 months of the child's birth - within 1 year after attaining age 18 and using the adult eligibility criteria for recipients whose eligibility for SSI benefits was established under the disabled child eligibility criteria some organizations have been authorized by SSA to collect a fee from the benefit for acting as payee.
-The fee cannot exceed the lesser of 10 percent of the benefit amount or a specified amount (\$44 a month in 2020, \$83 a month for disabled recipients who also have a drug addiction or alcoholism condition).
+- when earnings of recipients exceed the substantial gainful activity level - at least once every 3 years for recipients under age 18 whose medical conditions are considered likely to improve - within 12 months after birth for recipients whose low birth weight is a contributing factor material to the determination of their disability unless the commissioner determines that the impairment is not expected to improve within 12 months of the child's birth - within 1 year after attaining age 18 and using the adult eligibility criteria for recipients whose eligibility for SSI benefits was established under the disabled child eligibility criteria act in the recipient's best interest.
+In some cases, an SSA-approved organization may be appointed, and some organizations have been authorized by SSA to collect a fee from the benefit for acting as payee.
+The fee cannot exceed the lesser of 10 percent of the benefit amount or a specified amount (\$54 a month in 2024, \$100 a month for disabled recipients who also have a drug addiction or alcoholism condition).